 The job that created the spooled file was the current job, i.e. the job in which the command is running.
 SBMJOB The job that created the spooled file was the job that submitted the job in which the command is running.
 SLT The special value SLT should only be used in the context of a CoolSpools command specified on the CMD parameter of the CoolSpools Spool Admin WRKSPLFPDM or RUNSPLFCMD commands.
-It indicates that the spooled file to be processed is that currently selected by WRKSPLFPDM or RUNSPLFCMD when it is processing a set of selected spooled files.
+It indicates that the spooled file to be processed is that currently selected by WRKSPLFPDM or RUNSPLFCMD job-name Specify the name of the job that created the spooled file. user-name Specify the user name that identifies the user profile under which the job is run. job-number Specify the system-assigned job number.